Nayos1337/cscg2020/game/maze/tower/writeup.md

 This is the third challenge I did in this series.
 If you don't understand why or when I did something, then you can try reading the writeups to the challenges before this one : `Maze - Emoji` and `Maze - Maze Runner`.

 I already had a "flyhack" programmed for the game from the last challenge.
-But to my disapointment we cannot use it to get over the walls of the maze.
-It seems like they extend infinitly into the air and if we try to cross one, the server teleports us back.
+But to my disappointment we cannot use it to get over the walls of the maze.
+It seems like they extend infinitely into the air and if we try to cross one, the server teleports us back.
 If you try to bypass a check or something like this it is always a good idea to think about how one could have implemented this check and what flaws this implementation could have.
-In this case, I would probably check every packet send by the client, weather or not it is inside a wall and if this is the case I would teleport the client back to the last vaild position.
+In this case, I would probably check every packet send by the client, weather or not it is inside a wall and if this is the case I would teleport the client back to the last valid position.
 But simply trick this implementation, by just sending one packet right before the wall and one packet right after the wall.
 As we never send a packet inside the wall, the server will never notice, that we passed the wall.

 So I set myself the goal to implement this into the Proxy, because a implementation into the games code would be a lot more difficult.